rmux Live Agent Console

 Status

 Shipping incrementally in PRs #67–#71 (Epic #44).
 Currently in dev branch.
-The portal hides the Live Console tab automatically when AIFACTORY_RMUX_ENABLED is off.
+The portal hides the Live Console tab automatically when the feature is off (APP_RMUX_ENABLED / AIFACTORY_RMUX_ENABLED unset), probing GET /api/capabilities on load.